 The Columbia Journalism Review called her “the go-to journalist on all things Cuban and Miami” and she has won the praise from New Journalism icons Tom Wolfe and Gay Talese, as well as the eminent 20th century critics, Alfred Kazin and Irving Howe, with whom she studied.

-Books By Bardach
+Books by A. L. Bardach

 “A. L. Bardach’s “Without Fidel” is news between hard covers by a relentless reporter who writes like a dream.”